Nourish - What’s in Season: Irish Summer Foods

 Spiralized Beet Salad

-Fennel belongs to the Umbellifereae family and is therefore closely related to parsley, carrots, dill and coriander.
+Fennel belongs to the Umbelliferae family and is therefore closely related to parsley, carrots, dill and coriander.

-Fennel is crunchy and slightly sweet with notes of anise and liquorice and is really versatile because you can use every part of it including the bulb, stalk, leaves and the seeds.
+Fennel is crunchy and slightly sweet with notes of anise and liquorice.
+Undoubtedly, it is really versatile because you can use every part of it including the bulb, stalk, leaves and the seeds.

 Try these recipes out to whack up your fennel levels:

-They may be little, but raspberries, strawberries, blueberries and blackberries are rich in an abundance of antioxidants, helping your body fight off those nasty disease causing free radicals.
+They may be little, but raspberries, strawberries, blueberries and blackberries are rich in an abundance of antioxidants.
+These help your body fight off those nasty disease-causing free radicals.

-Choc-a-block full of powerful antioxidants, berries contain anthocyanins, quercetin, and vitamin C to help reduce inflammation, support the immune system, skin and hair health and look after you overall.
+Choc-a-block full of powerful antioxidants, berries contain anthocyanins, quercetin, and vitamin C to help:

 They’re also rich in a plethora of vitamins and minerals, fibre and water to keep your digestion at its peak, your skin glowing and your insides happy.